root-project/root/README/ReleaseNotes/v616/index.md

   - Add value printer for RooAbsArg and daughters.
   - Add a Python version for the majority of the Tutorials.

+## TMVA Library

+### Deep Learning

+This release contains several fixes and improvement for the `MethodDL`.
+The `MethodDL` is also now the recommended class to use for Deep Learning in TMVA and is replacing the previous existing
+`MethodDNN`, which is still available, but it has a limited functionality and it supports only dense layer.

+The new features of `MethodDL` are:

+ - Support training and evaluation of Convolutional layer on GPU
+ - Several ML optimizers are now included and they can be used in addition to SGD.
+These are ADAM (the new default), ADAGRAD, RMSPROP, ADADELTA.
+A new option, *Optimizer* has been added in the option string used to define the training strategy options.
+ - Add support for regression in MethodDL
+ - Use single precision (float) types as the fundamental type for the neural network architecture.
+Double precision could be enabled, but it will require recompiling TMVA.
+ - Support inference (network evaluation) in batch mode in addition to single event.
+Batch mode evaluation is now the default when used within the `TMVA::Factory` class (i.e. when calling
+`Factory::TestAllMethod()` or `Factory::EvaluateAllMethods()`
+ - Support splitting the overall training data in Train and Validation data.
+The train data is used for finding the optimal network weight and the validation data is used to monitor the validation error.
+The weights which are giving a minimal validation error will be stored.
+For the splitting a new option, *ValidationSize* has been added to the global options for `MethodDL`.
+The same option is also available in the `PyKeras` method of `PyMVA`
+ - The fast tanh implementation from VDT is now used as activation function when training the network on CPU.
+ - Using `Cblas` from the GSL library is supported for CPU training when no other Blas libraries are found.
+However, it is strongly recommended, to use an optimized Blas implementation such as `libopenblas`, that is available in cvmfs.
+ - Add several performance optimizations for both CPU and GPU versions of `MethodDL`.

+### Other New TMVA Features

+ - Add a new option to the `DataLoader` to switch off computation of correlation matrix.
+The new option is called *CalcCorrelations* and it should be used when a large number of input variables are provided, otherwise TMVA will spend a long time in setting up the data set before training.

+ - Build configuration:
+   - Add new cmake flags, `tmva-cpu` and `tmva-gpu`, which can be used to swicth on/off the CPU and GPU (based on CUDA) implementations of the TMVA Deep Learning module. `tmva-cpu` is enabled by default if a Blas or CBlas library is found in the system. `tmva-gpu` is enabled when the cmake flag `cuda` is enabled and a compatible Cuda library is found. enabled if the corre
+   - Add possibility to independently configure building of optional pymva part of tmva with flag `-Dpymva=ON|OFF`.

+ - New Cross Validation features:
+   - Add stratified splitting for cross validation.
+   - New plotting option in cross validation, average ROC curve.

+ - Bugfixes:
+   - Fix bug in BDT training with imt=on
+   - Improved handling of large event numbers in cross validation using deterministic splitting

+ - Documentation:
+   - Update TMVA Users' guide

 ## 2D Graphics Libraries